NordlichtS/custom-shaders-RedAlert3/README.md

 # custom-shaders-RedAlert3
 Graphic improvements for this old dx9 game "Command Conquer Red Alert 3 " (2008) , based on hlsl code published in CnC3 Tiberium Wars MODSDK by Electronic Arts.

-also with a little help from https://github.com/lanyizi/DXDecompiler (could be experimental)
+also with a little help from [https://github.com/lanyizi/DXDecompiler](https://github.com/lanyizi/DXDecompiler) (could be experimental)

 the main project here is PBR (physical based render) shader.
 It should be used to replace Objects and Buildings shaders in the game
 (after compile!
 Don't try to let the game itself compile it, its compiler is too outdated.
-Use FXC.EXE from legacy microsoft direct x sdk.)
+Use FXC.EXE from legacy microsoft direct x sdk.
+BUT 3dsmax requires uncompiled version)

-Compiled game-ready patch, download it here: (updated on April 22) [https://www.moddb.com/mods/psysonic-omega/downloads/pbr-shader-patch-v14](https://www.moddb.com/mods/psysonic-omega/addons/pbr-shader-patch-v14)
+Compiled+packed game-ready patch, download it here: (updated on April 22) [https://www.moddb.com/mods/psysonic-omega/downloads/pbr-shader-patch-v14](https://www.moddb.com/mods/psysonic-omega/addons/pbr-shader-patch-v14)

 ObjectsWorkflow series is my latest and most complete implementation, with the ability of previewing near in-game result in 3dsmax.
 ![alt text](https://github.com/NordlichtS/custom-shaders-RedAlert3/blob/main/preview_images/maxprev.png)